pureflo/pureflo/ReadMe.md

 ### ✨ About me

-Passionate Software Engineer with over eight years of commercial experience, dedicated to the art of app development and the pursuit of software craftsmanship.
-My journey has been defined by a relentless commitment to clean code, robust architecture, and best practices in software development.
-Now, I'm venturing into the realm of digital education and creation, eager to share my knowledge and explore innovative ideas through my [IKcode Igor Wnek](https://www.youtube.com/channel/UCcDvJJBiUbqKjdezkLkjtyQ) YouTube channel.
-Join me as we unlock the potential of technology together.
+With over 20 years navigating the tech landscape, I currently helm Customer Success and occasionally step into a CIO/CTO role, grounded in the integration of modern technology and the business-tech nexus.
+My approach is hands-on, aiming to simplify the complex, reflecting a relentless commitment to excellence and innovation.

+Outside the professional realm, I'm an ordinary human with an extraordinary drive for success, deeply committed to my values, my family, and continuous improvement.
+Cycling, vegan whole foods, and high-performance sport are not just interests... they are extensions of my philosophy towards health, resilience and peak performance.
+As someone who thrives on challenges and embraces responsibility, I see life as a privilege and strive to make an honorable impact in all aspects of my existence.

+In the tech community, I seek to share my knowledge, lead by example, and explore innovative solutions.
 <br />

 ---